kyma-project/kyma/docs/04-operation-guides/security/05-sec-ingress-egress-traffic.md

 ### Gardener

-You can install Kyma on top of [Gardener](https://gardener.cloud/) managed instances which use the already present certificate management service.
+You can install Kyma on top of [Gardener](https://gardener.cloud/) managed instances that use the already present certificate management service.
 Because Gardener creates the certificates or domain, you don't have to provide them.
 The certificate is a Custom Resource managed by Gardener, and is a wildcard certificate for the whole domain.

 ## Egress
 Currently no Egress limitations are implemented, meaning that all applications deployed in the Kyma cluster can access outside resources without limitations.

->**NOTE:** in the case of connection problems with external services it may be required to create an [Service Entry](https://istio.io/latest/docs/reference/config/networking/service-entry/) object to register the service.
+>**NOTE:** In the case of connection problems with external services, it may be required to create an [Service Entry](https://istio.io/latest/docs/reference/config/networking/service-entry/) object to register the service.
-{"mode":"full","isActive":false}